The Dispute Resolution Review: Finland

 If there is no binding legislation or treaties governing the enforcement, it is in practice very difficult to obtain.
 This is the case with most judgments from outside of the European Union, including from the United States.

 vii Assistance to foreign courts

 Finland can assist other EU Member States in the taking of evidence in civil cases.
-EU Evidence Regulation (EC) No. 1206/2001 allows for a court to send the requests for taking evidence directly to the competent court in the receiving EU country.
+EU Evidence Regulation (EC) No. 1206/2001 allows for a court to send requests for taking evidence directly to the competent court in the receiving EU country.
 The Nordic Agreement also allows for direct requests between courts.

 Finland has also acceded to the Hague Evidence Convention (Treaty Series 37/1976).
-Under this Convention, Finnish courts transmit the requests for taking evidence abroad through a central authority.
+Under this Convention, Finnish courts transmit requests for taking evidence abroad through a central authority.
 The Convention is applied, for instance, in relation to the United States of America and Turkey.
 In relation to Russia, Finland may apply the Hague Evidence Convention or the bilateral agreement between the Republic of Finland and Russia on legal protection and legal assistance in civil, family and criminal matters (Treaty Series 48/1980).

 If no treaty or binding legislation is applied, requests for taking evidence must be transmitted through the Ministry for Foreign Affairs.

 Besides taking evidence, Finnish courts may also assist foreign courts by providing information on foreign law under the European Convention on Information on Foreign Law.4